premkumar25/Citizen-grievance-classification/README.md

 # Citizen-grievance-classification
-Predict the grievance of citizen and identify the importance of the issue.
+It is a Hackerearth competition to predict the grievance of citizen and identify the importance of the issue.